pachyderm/pachyderm/doc/concepts/data-concepts/commit.md

 A commit is a snapshot that preserves the state of your data at a point in time.
 It represents a single set of changes to files or directories in your Pachyderm repository.
-Commit is a user-defined operation, which means that you can start a commit, make changes, and then close the commit after you are done.
+A commit is a user-defined operation, which means that you can start a commit, make changes, and then close the commit after you are done.